 Along with garam masala spice mix, butter chicken usually has fenugreek (which has a pleasant almost caramelized sugar aroma) and turmeric (which adds color).
-Chili powder can also be added.
-You can customize your spice blend by adding more of any spice you like (I usually add a bit more cumin, coriander, and cinnamon).
+You can also add chili powder.
+Additionally, feel free to customize your spice blend by adding more of any spice you like (I usually add a bit more cumin, coriander, and cinnamon).

 How to Make Indian Butter Chicken

 The thing to keep in mind when you want to make butter chicken is that the chicken needs to marinate in the fridge at least two hours before cooking (but overnight is better, and up to two days is fine).
-After being marinated, the chicken is cooked in a traditional clay oven called a tandoor, but at home, I either grill it or cook it in the oven (425F for about 12 minutes or so; remember, chicken is fully cooked when it reaches an internal temperature of 165F and the juices run clear.
+After marination, the chicken is traditionally cooked in a clay oven called a tandoor; however, at home, I either grill it or cook it in the oven (425F for about 12 minutes or so).
+Chicken is fully cooked when it reaches an internal temperature of 165F and the juices run clear.

-Don’t rush the marinade; this is what lends not only flavor to the chicken, but helps tenderize the meat.
+Don’t rush the marinade because this is what lends flavor to the chicken, and additionally helps tenderize the meat.

-To make Makhani gravy, starting by cooking onion, garlic, ginger, and jalapeno are cooked in oil, and then tomato products (like diced or crushed tomatoes, and tomato paste) are added along with a cooking liquid (like water or chicken stock).
-The spices are added and the mixture cooks a bit so the flavors can blend.
+To make Makhani gravy, starting by cooking onion, garlic, ginger, and jalapeno in oil.
+Subsequently, add tomato products (like diced or crushed tomatoes, and tomato paste), along with liquid (such as water or chicken stock).
+Spices lend depth of flavor, and then the mixture cooks a bit so the flavors can blend.

-After a while, the gravy is blended until smooth, golden raisins are added for bursts of sweetness to help balance the spice, and then the cooked chicken is added.
-The dish is finished with butter and cream and typically served with basmati rice.
+After cooking a while, blend the gravy until smooth.
+I then add golden raisins for bursts of sweetness to help balance the spice.
+After that, the cooked chicken is added.
+Finally, the dish is finished with butter and cream and typically served with basmati rice.
 The sauce should be thick enough on its own without the need to add flour of any kind.

 Difference Between Indian Butter Chicken and Chicken Tikka Masala

-The first difference is their place of origin; chicken mahkani is from India, but according to Tasting Table, chicken tikka masala is a British invention from the 1960s.
-Chicken makhani has butter, which chicken tikka masala usually doesn’t have, and makhani has more cream as well.
+The first difference is their place of origin; chicken mahkani is from India; however, according to Tasting Table, chicken tikka masala is a British invention from the 1960s.
+Chicken makhani has butter, which chicken tikka masala usually doesn’t have, and additionally, makhani has more cream.
 Tikka masala is more heavily spiced.